dreamweiver/ng-softnotify/README.md

 # Ng-SoftNotify

- Soft Notifications component developed using Angular 5.0 to show silent notification like chat or status alerts to the user on screen without disturbing the current operation on screen.
+ Soft Notifications component developed using Angular 5.0 to show silent chat notification or alert notificataion to user on screen without disturbing the current operation on screen.

 ### Live Example